anna911/Prescription_Medication_sentiment_Analysis/README.md

     The reviews are collected from Feb 2008 to 2017 December.
     Total Number of reviews for all the drugs 215063 for 3671 drugs and 917 different conditions.
     ## Include 2 drugs with many conditions and reviews .
+Most Reviewed conditions:

+DataPipeline :
+     Created NLP pipeline for Textscrubbing.The size of the each review varied between  700
+     1) Created word tokens for each review.
+     2) Removed Stop words and punctuation marks from the tokens
+     3) Stemming and Lemmatization on word tokens

+    example of review  sentiment -- exampe goes here

+Exploratory Data Analysis

+Data Unbalanced	Questions per post

+Links per post	Words per post

+For further EDA please look at the summary here